Select on the bottom-left corner of the TeleConsole screen to access the TeleConsole settings.

 If you want to control where inbound calls are received (the TeleConsole or a physical phone) use the Disable incoming calls feature under the Account Options menu.

 - Call Forwarding: Call forwarding is useful when you need to step away from your computer and want to be accessible on a different number.
 It can also help when your computer is having network issues and you can temporarily forward your calls to a mobile or landline number.

-Select FORWARD INCOMING CALLS to start forwarding, enter the number where you want to forward your calls to, and click FORWARD.
+Select FORWARD INCOMING CALLS to start forwarding, enter the number to where you want to forward your call, and click FORWARD.
 A red banner will appear at the top of the screen to remind you that forwarding is active.

 Do not enter dashes or any other symbols in the forwarding number or you will get an error.